Ear wax removal by microsuction

 Where and when

-Clinics are on Fridays and some other days (Saturday mornings dependent on demand) at Active Health, 18 Charles St, Bath, BA1 1HX.
+Clinics are on Thursdays, Fridays and Saturday mornings dependent on demand at 18 Charles St, Bath, BA1 1HX.
 About a 2 min walk Green Park Station in Central Bath.
 Free parking is very close by.

 Home visits are available, please call Emma on 07966 205663

 Sister Emma Brown

 Emma is a Microsuction ear wax removal specialist and nurse (RGN) with over 25 years experience.
 Emma is trained to recognise abnormalities.
 If one is found Emma can make an immediate referral back to your own GP, or to the local acute hospital if your condition is considered urgent.

 What is microsuction?